What makes the CANNP different?

 How can I get help?

 For the quickest response to your questions, we suggest reaching us via email (email@example.com).
 The goal is to answer emails within 24 hours.
 The CANNP phone line is also available for questions or comments.
 Calls are returned by either principle of the association – always.
 Whenever possible, upon request, Members will be partnered with a mentor or another recent grad.
 An enhanced 12-part mentorship program is available as a helpful guidance tool, at no additional cost to Members.
-The Ready, Set, Chat forum is also available to Members seeking insight or answers to questions.
+The Ready, Set, Chat forum, on facebook, is also available to Members seeking insight or answers to questions.

 When can I join?

 Renewing Members can find the Upgrading Form and the Application under the Renew link.
+Remember to remit payment to complete your application.

 Whenever you join you receive 12 months of membership — so no need to postpone.
 New members who have past professional affiliations or several years of experience can contact us directly for special application consideration.